Flotomate/product_docs/source/change-management/inside-a-change.rst

       department, then this field can be set to that department.

    b. **Location**: If the Change is related to a particular location,
       then this field can be set to that location.
+Learn more about :ref:`location scoping <Data Segregation with Location Scope>`.

 -  **Category**: It is the primary method to categorize the Change.
-You get six predefined categories out of the box to choose from.
+Users get six predefined categories out of the box to choose from.

--  **Change Reason Type**: You can classify the Change based a reason predefined in the system.
-You get the following reasons to choose
+-  **Change Reason Type**: A technician can classify the Change based a reason predefined in the system.
+He gets the following reasons to choose
    from:

    a.
 New Rollout

    b.
+Upgrade Existing

+   c.
 Technology Upgrade

-   c.
+   d.
 Configuration Update

-   d.
+   e.
 Maintenance Update

--  **Target Environment**: You can set the environment where the change is going to happen as either:
+-  **Target Environment**: A technician can set the environment where the change is going to happen as either:

    a.
 Production